Minimalism May Not Be For Everyone

 Our environments really do affect our mental, emotional, and physical states, and so we must set them up with the essentials we need to thrive.

-Carve out a dedicated space (ie. a comfy chair) for daily quiet reflection, listening, meditating and journaling.
+Carve out a dedicated quiet zone at home for daily quiet reflection, listening, meditating and journaling.

 Make your bedroom an oasis that encourages sleep.